Procedures

 Integrating Technology with Traditional Methods

 While ADCs are unparalleled in their sensitivity, the integration of handheld scent-detection devices can provide secondary verification of findings.
-These devices can confirm the presence of an accelerant after a canine alert the handler, adding a layer of reliability to the investigation.
+These devices can confirm the presence of an accelerant after a canine alerts the handler, adding a layer of reliability to the investigation.

 Handlers can use data from previous investigations to tailor training sessions.
 For example, if trends show certain accelerants are more commonly used in arson cases, those scents can be emphasized in training.